-6. Blackout blinds
+6. Blackout blind

 We would never leave home to go away without (at least one) set of blackout blinds.
 These have been an absolute life saver for us time and time again particularly when we have travelled overseas in summer.
 Melatonin (the sleep hormone) is produced and released in the dark and the circadian rhythm is set by daylight so if you’re looking for that little holiday sleep in I cannot recommend taking black out blinds enough.
-The best I’ve come across are these and these these
+The best I’ve come across are these and these these.

 7. Replicate your bedtime routine as much as possible

 Wherever possible try to replicate your bedtime routine as much as possible.
 If you can take familiar things from home to replicate the sleep environment such as white noise machine and night lights this will also help.

 The final tip but arguably the most important…